What should you do before New Year’s Day?

 You absolutely need to have a goals planner or a day planner to plan your year in advance.
 Personally, I use the Slay Your Goals Planner (I created it after all!).
 I print out the 12-month planner and quarterly goals worksheets and get to work.

 No matter what planner you’re using, the most important thing to do is to add your goals to your planner.
 As the famous saying goes, “a goal without a deadline is just a wish.”

-You can even transform your unique new year’s resolution into a goal by thinking SMART: strategic, measurable, attainable, realistic and time-bound.
-To actually plan your year, you need to emphasis the timeline and deadlines of your goals.
+You can even transform your unique new year’s resolution into a goal by thinking SMART: strategic, measurable, attainable, realistic, and time-bound.
+To actually plan your year, you need to emphasize the timeline and deadlines of your goals.

 What if your goals don’t have a deadline?
 Well, you need to set one, and strategically plan out your timeline.

 When planning my year, I first set one big goal for 2021, then break it down into smaller quarterly goals.
 I encourage you to do the same.

-Then add any important dates to your planner including, birthdays, trips, parties, appointments and so on.
+Then add any important dates to your planner including, birthdays, trips (hopefully), parties (safely), appointments, and so on.